Esri/sdg-template-connectors/README.md

-## SDG Solution Connectors
+## SDG Template Connectors

 This repository will hold data connectors to various APIs and data systems.
-These connectors will allow for the extract, transform, and output of data tagged with the appropriate SDG Metadata and formatted in the SDG Solution Schema.
+These connectors will allow for the extract, transform, and output of data tagged with the appropriate SDG Metadata and formatted in the SDG Hub Template Schema.

 ## Connectors

 ### DHS

 The [DHS](https://dhsprogram.com/) program provides demographic and health survey data in over 90 countries.
-This connector will pull data directly from the DHS API, tag the information with relevant SDG metadata, and output in a data schema that the SDG Solution uses.
+This connector will pull data directly from the DHS API, tag the information with relevant SDG metadata, and output in a data schema that the SDG Hub Template uses.

 ## Issues